What kind of programs does PPM offer?

 Can anyone take these courses?

 Introductory workshops and 8-week foundation courses are open to the public and do not require any previous mindfulness experience.
 Individuals must be at least 18 years old to participate.
-In order to participate in one of our "Advanced" programs individuals are required to have taken an 8 week Mindfulness-based Stress Management course with Penn Medicine or another organization and must have an active meditation practice.
-To begin considered for mindfulness teacher training participants must have taken the 8-week foundation course; attended a 5-day silent residential retreat and have a minimum of 2 years of daily practice.
+Our advanced programs are designed for individuals who have completed an 8 week Mindfulness-based Stress Management course with Penn Medicine or another organization.
 Note: Our mindfulness programs are not intended solely for cancer patients or people dealing with health issues.

 Where are the classes held?